 If you think I was being reckless to give my credit card and home address to such a questionable site don’t be.

 Honestly, I trust zero people, sometimes I don’t even trust myself.
 I used a card I have no to very little money on and I got it shipped to a work address.

 My parcel from china arrived in around a month and a half.
 I got one black box with one necklace and the other 2 necklaces were in small plastic bags.
-I received a note about welcoming me to the program and asking me to contact vonachi’s official Instagram account for setting up my discount code and that’s exactly what I did.
-The official page responded after longer time period with just a “this is your code” message.
+I received a note welcoming me to the program and asking me to contact vonachi’s official Instagram account for setting up my discount code and that’s exactly what I did.
+The official page responded after a longer time period with just a “this is your code” message.
 I took a photo, tagged vonachi as a business partner, and shared my code.
 I did my part and I was never contacted by them again.

 My 60% code is VONAMBNAT and as you might have guessed no one used it so far.

 Or at least no one told me it was used.
 If someone were to use my code I would be contacted by vonachi and here is the problem.
 I’m supposed to trust them with their credibility cuz there is no other way for me to check it for myself.
 This is what it’s missing from the old Time collaborations of mine.
 I would get a tracking code, an account login, graphs, statistics, and one on one communication with a brand in my previous collaborations.
 But you know Golden times for influencers are long gone.

 Now I’m left to just simply trust them.